Open-LinaOS-Foundation/LinaOS/Documentation/userspace-api/ioctl/hdio.rst

 November, 2004

 This document attempts to describe the ioctl(2) calls supported by the HD/IDE layer.
-These are by-and-large implemented (as of Linux 2.6) in drivers/ide/ide.c and drivers/block/scsi_ioctl.c
+These are by-and-large implemented (as of LinaOS 2.6) in drivers/ide/ide.c and drivers/block/scsi_ioctl.c

-ioctl values are listed in <linux/hdreg.h>.
+ioctl values are listed in <linaos/hdreg.h>.
 As of this writing, they are as follows:

     ioctls that pass argument pointers to user space: